anirbanghoshsbi/Learning_Record/Learning_Record.md

 **To Remember**: 1.
 I am missing on revision.
 3. Revised all topics on 11/09/2018.Slow down on revision as I might not have a very good mental condition to learn or revise as of today.

+**Date : 04/09/2018 Time : 22:27

+**Things I worked on :**
+1. Completed Linear Regression from scratch on a real world data.
+2. Checked the multi-channel CNN model for sentiment analysis.
+3. Worked on image processing (pixel manipulation in openCV and numpy).

+**To Remember**: 1.
+I am missing on revision.
+3. Revised all topics on 11/09/2018.Slow down on revision as I might not have a very good mental condition to learn or revise as of today.